PassivePicasso/ThunderKit/Documentation/Templates/Templates.md

 ---

 ThunderKit comes with a number of templates to accelerate common workflows.
-Additionally, user can publish and retrieve additional templates to and from the ThunderKit Extensions Thunderstore at https://thunderkit.thunderstore.io
+Additionally, users can publish and retrieve additional templates to and from the ThunderKit Extensions Thunderstore at [https://thunderkit.thunderstore.io](https://thunderkit.thunderstore.io)

 Contributions to these templates and this documentation are welcome.